nerves-project/nerves-project.github.io/content/_index.md

       Nerves is just one part of the vibrant Elixir ecosystem.
 Take advantage of other Elixir projects like Phoenix, Nx, Livebook and more in embedded projects.
-  - name: Agile
-    image: 'img/agile.svg'
-    description: |
-      Nerves helps you bring the principles of agile development to your IoT development cycle.
-Because Nerves runtime is immutable, Nerves also brings agility to long-term maintenance.
-  - name: Polyglot
-    image: 'img/polyglot.svg'
-    description: |
-      Nerves is written in [Elixir](https://elixir-lang.org), but
-      you don't have to rewrite everything in Elixir to get the advantages of Nerves — bring your own code (like C, C++, Zig, Rust, and more) and ship faster.
 technologies:
   - name: 'Erlang'
     image: 'img/erlang.svg'